HBoyd255/every-e24-resistor/README.md

 All of these files were created using the E24 Resistor Generator, available at [github.com/HBoyd255/e24-resistor-generator](https://github.com/HBoyd255/e24-resistor-generator).

+The pins on the resistors are 10.16mm apart, equivalent to 4 breadboard holes.

 All these files are under the MIT license, so feel free to use them in your projects.